-Local plans, programmes and Summary Implication strategies Ŭ Haringey - Cleaner Haringey Strategy that outlines plans to reduce littering waste contamination and fly tinning Fnfield & Hackney no litter strategies in place and not covered in Local Plans.
-Residents are encouraged to report littering to the enforcement units. • Islington a 'Love Clean Streets app' to encourage residents to report fly tipping and littering. local plan covers littering in the context of business and antisocial behaviour. • Waltham Forest has no litter strategy in place and not included in the Local Plan.
-The Litter Action Waltham Forest group organise local litter picks Most boroughs work alongside residents, volunteers and environmental action groups by providing litter picking equipment and supporting campaigns.
-Medium Term Financial document which outlines the vision and priorities of Financial Strategies a borough, and how this will be afforded within the available funds.
-All boroughs have MIFS in place, with the majority Transport plans lasting for 2 to 4 years.
-Barnot's Long Torm Transport Strategy 2020 - 2041 Local implementation of London Camden Transport Strategy 2019 - 2041.
-Iransport Strategy with Enfield Transport Plan 2019 - 20/1 Implication for low carbon Hackney Transport Strategy 2015 - 25 management Haringey Transport Strategy 2018 management Islington Transport Strategy 2020 - 2041 Waltham Forest's transport plan is within their Local Plan in 'Policy CS8 - Developing Sustainable Transport'.
-London Borough Local All lead flood authorities must have or develop a Local Flood All porth London Boroughs must Flood Risk Risk Management Strategy (LFRMS) under the flood and have a LERMS Management Water Management Act (2010).
-These strategies must identify Strategies flood risk areas and interventions to reduce flood risk. • Barnet - LFRMS, 2023 - 29 • Camden 2022 - 27 • Enfield - LFRMS, 2016 Hackney - LFRMS, 2016 Haringey - LFRMS, not dated Islington - LFRMS, 2017 Waltham Forest- LFRMS Biodiversity Action The London Transport Strategy and Environment Strategy Impacts any local planning and Plans (BAPs) & include biodiversity and net gain within their policies and development of waste facilities Strategies objectives.
-London - phase 2 of the BAP was carried out in 2021 that outlined key priority species and babitats, providing individual action plans for target species Barnet - developing a strategy for highly resity in its new Local Plan that will be aligned to the most recent biodiversity technical paper (2022) • Camden - has a Creating Space for Nature Strategy developed in 2022 focusing on the protection of designated sites, habitats and priority species.
+Local plans, programmes and strategies Summary Implication Haringey - Cleaner Haringey Strategy that outlines plans to reduce littering, waste contamination and fly tipping.
+Enfield & Hackney no litter strategies in place and not covered in Local Plans.
+Residents are encouraged to report littering to the enforcement units.
+Islington a 'Love Clean Streets app' to encourage residents to report fly tipping and littering. local plan covers littering in the context of business and antisocial behaviour.
+Waltham Forest has no litter strategy in place and not included in the Local Plan.
+The Litter Action Waltham Forest group organise local litter picks Most boroughs work alongside residents, volunteers and environmental action groups by providing litter picking Medium Term Financial Strategies equipment and supporting campaigns.
+Financial document which outlines the vision and priorities of a borough, and how this will be afforded within the available funds.
+All boroughs have MTFS in place, with the majority lasting for 2 to 4 years.
+Transport plans Local implementation of the London Transport Strategy: Barnet's Long Term Transport Strategy 2020 - 2041.
+Camden Transport Strategy 2019 - 2041.
+Enfield Transport Plan 2019 - 2041.
+Hackney Transport Strategy 2015 - 25.
+Haringey Transport Strategy 2018.
+Islington Transport Strategy 2020 - 2041.
+Waltham Forest's transport plan is within their Local Plan in 'Policy CS8 - Developing Sustainable Transport'.
+Local implementation of London Transport Strategy with implication for low carbon transport approached to waste management London Borough Local Flood Risk Management Strategies All lead flood authorities must have or develop a Local Flood Risk Management Strategy (LFRMS) under the flood and Water Management Act (2010).
+These strategies must identify flood risk areas and interventions to reduce flood risk.
+Barnet - LFRMS, 2023 - 29 Camden 2022 - 27 Enfield - LFRMS, 2016 Hackney - LFRMS, 2016 Haringey - LFRMS, not dated Islington - LFRMS, 2017 Waltham Forest- LFRMS All north London Boroughs must have a LFRMS Biodiversity Action Plans (BAPs) & Strategies The London Transport Strategy and Environment Strategy include biodiversity and net gain within their policies and objectives.
+London - phase 2 of the BAP was carried out in 2021 that outlined key priority species and habitats, providing individual action plans for target species Barnet - developing a strategy for biodiversity in its new Local Plan that will be aligned to the most recent biodiversity technical paper (2022) Camden - has a Creating Space for Nature Strategy developed in 2022 focusing on the protection of designated sites, habitats and priority species.
+Impacts any local planning and development of waste facilities